Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Concentration inequalities for empirical relative entropy

 We remark that this limit is different from the expression of $\mathcal M_{k,n}^3(x)$ provided for the one-sample case in Proposition~\ref{pro:Agrawal}.
-The reason is the presence of $\beta_{n}$, which should be 1 in order for the limit to match the one-sample case, but which in reality is higher than $2(k-1)$.
-It thus appears that the reverse Pinsker's inequality is quite pessimistic and that the $\beta_{m,n}$ of Theorem~\ref{thm:Agrawal_twosample} is too large.
-In Section~\ref{sec:simulevalbounds}, we show that replacing $\beta_{m,n}$ by 1 leads to upper bounds that are numerically satisfying.
+The reason is the presence of $\beta$, which should be 1 in order for the limit to match the one-sample case.
+It thus appears that the reverse Pinsker's inequality is quite pessimistic and that the $\beta_{k,m}$ of Theorem~\ref{thm:Agrawal_twosample} is too large.
+In Section~\ref{sec:simulevalbounds}, we show that replacing $\beta_{k,m}$ by 1 and $\zeta_{k,m}$ by 0 leads to upper bounds that are numerically satisfying.
 We note $\widetilde{\mathcal M}^{2,\star}_{k,n,m}(x)$ and $\widetilde{\mathcal M}^{3,\star}_{k,n,m}(x)$ these new quantities.
-Even though we cannot prove it, we conjecture that Theorem~\ref{thm:Agrawal_twosample} may apply for a large range of probabilities when one replaces $\beta_{m,n}$ by 1.
+Even though we cannot prove it, we conjecture that Theorem~\ref{thm:Agrawal_twosample} holds for a large range of probabilities with these modified parameters.